IgorSzyporyn/env-overlay/README.md

-# env-overlay v.1.0.4
+# env-overlay

-Dependency free, lightweight (bundle is 4.45kb unzipped) and simple module that will display the environment of the application as a fixed overlay.
+Easily see what environment you are viewing your application in via a small overlay - comes with built-in visual, but can easily be overridden and customized either via CSS or options in your code.

+Dependency free, lightweight, simple and with embedded TypeScript support _(no need to look for @types/env-overlay)_

-## Installation and usage
+## Installation

-First install the module with either yarn or npm.

-**Using npm:**

-`npm install env-overlay --save`
+`$ npm install env-overlay --save`

-Then import or require env-overlay in your code, and invoke the funcationality from the envOverlay function by as a minimum send the environment string variable.

-**Using import:**
+## Usage

     import { envOverlay } from 'env-overlay'